Aliases for PLCB2 Gene

 GeneCards Summary for PLCB2 Gene

 PLCB2 (Phospholipase C Beta 2) is a Protein Coding gene.
 Diseases associated with PLCB2 include Prostate Leiomyosarcoma and Night Blindness, Congenital Stationary, Type 1H.
-Among its related pathways are Selective Serotonin Reuptake Inhibitor Pathway, Pharmacodynamics and DAG and IP3 signaling.
+Among its related pathways are Apelin signaling pathway and G-Beta Gamma Signaling.
 Gene Ontology (GO) annotations related to this gene include calcium ion binding and phosphoric diester hydrolase activity.
 An important paralog of this gene is PLCB1.